nledford/Pi-Hole-VPS-Tutorial/README.md

 # Installing **Pi-Hole** and **PiVPN** on a **DigitalOcean** VPS

-**This guide is still a work-in-progress.
-Many critical steps are missing.
-I would not recommend following the guide as-is right now.**

 ## Introduction

 The purpose of this guide is to document the steps I take to set up [Pi-Hole](https://pi-hole.net/) and [PiVPN](http://www.pivpn.io/) on a VPS, from companies such as [DigitalOcean](https://www.digitalocean.com/) or [Vultr](https://www.vultr.com/).
 The ultimate goal is to have an ad-blocker that will work both on my home network and on any device connected to the VPN.